Unity-Technologies/ziva-vfx-utils/docs/scenepanel2.rst

 **************

 Scene Panel 2 is a tool to view and organize Ziva VFX nodes and edit their attributes.
-It allows you to quickly browse and edit a subset of Ziva VFX nodes in your scene.
+It allows for quick browsing and editing of a subset of Ziva VFX nodes in the scene.
-It bases on **zBuilder** retrieve operation results and intends to supersede the :ref:`sec-ScenePanel`.
+It is based on the **zBuilder** retrieve operation results, and intends to supersede the :ref:`sec-ScenePanel`.

-To launch it, click the **Scene Panel** |sp_shelf_button| shelf button, or choose the **Ziva** |rarr| **Launch Scene Panel** menu.
+To launch it, click the **Scene Panel** |sp_shelf_button| shelf button, or navigate to **Ziva** |rarr| **Launch Scene Panel**.

 .. |sp_shelf_button| image:: images/scene_panel.png

-The Scene Panel 2 can also be launched from the following python script:
+The Scene Panel 2 can also be launched using python:

 .. code-block:: python

   from zBuilder.scenePanel2 import main main.run()

-If you prefer to use previous Scene Panel, define the **ZIVA_ZBUILDER_USE_SCENE_PANEL1** environment variable with any value and restart Maya, then you can launch it through preceding methods.
+If the previous Scene Panel is preferred, define the **ZIVA_ZBUILDER_USE_SCENE_PANEL1** environment variable with any value and restart Maya.
+Scene Panel 1 can then be launched as described above.

 **Interface overview**